What is the difference between on-page and off-page SEO?

 For businesses with a physical location or those targeting a specific geographic area, local SEO is a critical aspect of off-page optimization.
 Optimizing your Google My Business (now Google Business Profile) listing is paramount.
 This free tool allows you to manage how your business appears in local search results and on Google Maps.
 Businesses that fully optimize their Google Business Profile see 94% of their total discovery searches coming from this platform.

 Beyond your Google Business Profile, local citations–mentions of your business name, address, and phone number (NAP) on other relevant online directories and websites–play a significant role in local search rankings.
 Consistency in your NAP information across these citations is crucial.
-Additionally, online reviews on platforms like Google, Yelp, and industry-specific review sites significantly impact local search visibility and customer trust.
+Additionally, online reviews on platforms such as Google, Yelp, and industry-specific review sites significantly impact local search visibility and customer trust.
 Encouraging satisfied customers to leave reviews can boost your local rankings and attract more local business.

 Mastering off-page SEO is about building a strong online reputation and earning the trust and authority that search engines value.
 By focusing on acquiring quality backlinks, leveraging social signals, encouraging brand mentions, and optimizing for local search (when applicable), you can significantly enhance your website's visibility and ultimately improve your search rankings.